MCMissana/epic-armageddon-obsidian/docs/Rules/Overview.md

 #### End Phase
 - Takes place at the end of the  turn, once both players have taken an action with each of their [[Broken Formations|unbroken formations]].
-- Both players must attempt to rally any  formations and then check the scenario victory conditions to see if either side has won.
+- Both players must attempt to [[Rally]] any formations and then check the scenario victory conditions to see if either side has won.

 ### Strategy Roll